-Eighteen years ago today — on April 20, 1999 — two deranged teenage boys entered their high school armed with two small arms chambered in 9mm (a carbine and a pistol), two 12-gauge shotguns, and nearly a hundred improvised explosive devices, including bombs made out of 20-pound propane tanks.
+On April 20, 1999, two deranged teenage boys entered their high school armed with two small arms chambered in 9mm (a carbine and a pistol), two 12-gauge shotguns, and nearly a hundred improvised explosive devices, including bombs made out of 20-pound propane tanks.

 The two killers murdered 12 students and one teacher.
 They injured at least 24 additional people.
 As awful as the Columbine High School massacre was, it could easily have been far more deadly.
 Due to good fortune — and, perhaps, poor bomb-making skills — none of the truly deadly explosive devices detonated.

 Anyone who has been involved in law enforcement for more than 15 minutes knows the murderers’ names — they do not merit mention in this space.
 This column is dedicated instead to other names, especially the deceased:

 Indeed, these killers left in their bloody wake hundreds of people whose memories of that day will live with them forever.